kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 - Like Operation is expensive
 - To reduce query time, we can change our design in a tries way like
 	- since "amazon" we know has hit_count of 20b, we can save the table with prefix of "a", "am", "ama", ... etc
+	- next we see "apple" has hit_count of 15b, we check each prefix and see if we can put "apple" in or need to create new prefix entry
 	- whenever a new words comes in, if keywordssize is not full, put the new words in
-	- otherwise, compare the hit_count of new words with each word in keywords, replace the one having lower least hit_count
+	- otherwise, compare the hit_count of new words with each word in keywords, replace the one having lower hit_count tahan th
 	-
 |prefix| keywords |
 |--|--|